GoldScorpion69/LBS/README.md

 Hello, my name is Cacophony and I got into modding as a teenager purely for the purposes of applying nudity.
 For a long time that was my only goal... until the modding communities surrounding Skyrim evolved.
 From there I branched out, building the TUCOGUIDE, Lexy, morphing Lexy into LOTD Plus, and finally discovering Wabbajack and spending almost all of my time either starting a new list or changing one I or someone else had made.
 With the discovery of Lover's Lab, I found out through much pain and torture that usually porn doesn't work well with playing Skyrim and playing Skyrim doesn't mesh well with playing porn and I lacked the skill to change that.
 So I solved it by simply paring back my ambitions.

 If you want the gist of what this horribly cribbed modlist is, it grew out of the two most common questions I heard in the Lexy Discord's NSFW channel: how do I add SexLab to this?
 And: how do I switch the body to CBBE?
 I quickly came to realize that you don't do either of these things... unless you want a broken list that would have been more easily built from the ground up.
 So I did just that, keeping the parts of Lexy that I liked (which was the vast majority of it), throwing in a few other things to the mix, and adding some options to sex things up for both male and female characters.
-Hopefully this will take the heat off other modlist authors Discord channels and maybe even tide us over until erri120 gets around to finishing Lotus and we can descend into the pure depravity we all crave.
-Without further ado I present to you the Light Sexy Modlist: Please Stop Bothering Other Modlist Authors Edition.
+While not intended as a replacement for a full-featured list like Lotus or a screenshot-posing oriented list like Cupid, Light But Sexy serves perfectly as a small, resource-friendly modlist that remains continuously updated and will provide an option for simple sexy play when other modlists are unavailable.
+Without further ado I present to you Light But Sexy: To Tide You Over.

 ## Requirements